Charles Dow: Dow Jones Averages

 The stock price average was created on July 3, 1884, by Charles Dow as part of the "Customer's Afternoon Letter".
 At its inception, it consisted of 11 companies—9 railroads and 2 non-rail companies, Pacific Mail Steamship and Western Union Telegraph.

-On September 23, 1889, the “20 Active Stock” index was introduced.
+On September 23, 1889, the "20 Active Stock" index was introduced.
 It included 18 railroad and 2 non-rail stocks.

-In the 1890s, Dow saw that the recession was ending.
-In 1893, many mergers began taking place, resulting in the formation of huge corporations.
-These corporations sought markets for their stock shares.
-The wildly speculative market meant investors needed information about stock activity.
-Dow took this opportunity to devise the Dow Jones Industrial Average (DJIA) in 1896.
-By tracking the closing stock prices of twelve companies, adding up their stock prices, and dividing by twelve, Dow came up with his average.
-The first such average appeared in the Wall Street Journal on May 26, 1896.
 Nowadays, the DJIA remains one of the oldest and popular stock indices in the world.

-On October 25, 1896, Dow replaced the 2 non-rail stocks in the “20 Active Stock” index with 2 rail stocks and the index became the Dow Jones Railroad Average (DJRA).
+On October 25, 1896, Dow replaced the 2 non-rail stocks in the "20 Active Stock" index with 2 rail stocks and the index became the Dow Jones Railroad Average (DJRA).
 The DJRA remained a rail average of 20 stocks until January 2, 1970, when the average was changed to the Dow Jones Transportation Average (DJTA)—9 railroad stocks were replaced by 9 airline and trucking stocks.

 Theory of stock price movements

 In 1899, Dow started an editorial column in his newspaper in order to educate the general reader until his death in 1902.
 The column dealt mainly with stock market activities and economic matters.
 It was in this column that he often put forward his ideas of stock price movements, which were the foundation of what was later called the Dow Theory.

 Unfortunately, his complete editorial writings are not available to the general reader.
 However, most of his writings can be found in the following books: